Mohit-Vernekar/ecommerce-website/README.md

 In case of any errors related to the filepath, make the appropriate changes wherever required.

 Project synopsis and Blackbook has been included and is in the 'Project docs' folder.

-All rights remain with the owner.